 Never keep more than $200 in small bills in your power outage kit.
 Cash is vital to buy things like gas and essentials in an emergency.
 If you find yourself needing more than $200, your crisis is probably a lot greater than a simple power outage, and money isn’t going to help.

 As you can see, a good emergency power outage kit doesn’t need a lot of stuff, mostly because you will already be home when you actually need it.
-However, it does require a few essentials that you will undoubtedly need in the event of an extended power outage.
-Having these few items available in an easy-to-reach place when the lights go out can bring down your stress level dramatically.
+However, it does require a few essentials you will undoubtedly need in an extended power outage.
+Having these few items available in an easy-to-reach place when the lights go out can dramatically reduce your stress.